aayush-makhija/Expense-Tracker/README.md

 ## Usage

+1. Ensure you have Go installed on your system.
+If not, you can download and install it from the [official Go website](https://golang.org/dl/).
-1. Clone the repository.
+2. Clone the repository.
-2. Run the main program by executing `go run main.go`.
+3. Run the main program by executing `go run main.go`.
-3. Follow the on-screen prompts to perform desired actions.
+4. Follow the on-screen prompts to perform desired actions.
-4. Optionally, customize and expand the functionality as needed.
+5. Optionally, customize and expand the functionality as needed.

 ## Contributing

 Feel free to fork the repository and submit pull requests with any improvements or bug fixes.
 Your contributions are welcome!

 ---